Skip to main content

 Learn more about how to get care for a child with Long COVID symptoms in our fact sheet, "Getting Ready to Talk about Long COVID with Your Child's Doctor" (PDF, 248 KB).

 There may be millions of people with long-term effects from infection with the virus that causes COVID-19.
 When it comes to Long COVID and more broadly, PASC (post-acute sequelae of SARS-CoV-2 infection), there are more questions than answers.
-All people who have PASC, including Long COVID, can have different kinds of effects for different amounts of time.
+All people who have PASC, including Long COVID, can have different symptoms for different amounts of time.

 Those working within RECOVER believe that this research could benefit not only people with Long COVID but also shed light upon other post-infection conditions like myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), dysautonomia, and others.